ashraf452b/Vangari-Mama/replit.md

 ## Overview

-ScrapMama is a Flask-based web application that serves as a marketplace connecting waste generators with collectors.
-The platform allows users to post their trash for collection while earning reward points, and enables collectors to find and manage pickup opportunities.
-The application promotes environmental sustainability by facilitating efficient waste collection and recycling.
+ScrapMama is a Flask-based web application that serves as a marketplace connecting waste sellers with collectors.
+The platform allows users to post their recyclable items for sale with custom pricing (including negotiable options), and enables collectors to find and purchase items.
+The application promotes environmental sustainability by facilitating efficient waste collection and recycling while providing monetary incentives.

 ## System Architecture